leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ``section`` / ``end`` pair.
 If you do name a section, however, you have to close it using the same name.
 Sections can also be nested, which allows you to declare new variables incrementally.

-[chris] what about indenting lines of a `def` is that also unnecessary?
-I think more of this syntax info would be handy up front.  lean3 has "begin" and "end" on theorems, what is the "block delimiter" in "lean 4" ?

 # Namespaces